 Use for free: Equipment Inspection Form Template

 There are two types of systematic error which are offset error and scale factor error.
-These two types of systematic errors have their distinct attributes as we'll be seen below.
+These two types of systematic errors have their distinct attributes as will be seen below.

 Before starting your experiment, your scale should be set to zero points.
 The offset error occurs when the measurement scale is not set to zero points before weighing your items.